stoeps13/connections-doc/source/admin/secure/sec_acf_whitelist_element.md

 allowElements
 :   Allows only the specified elements.

+    !!! note
-    **Note:** Although some elements can take attributes, attributes are not included in this rule and are not allowed by default; you must specify which attributes to allow using other rules, such as allowAttributesGlobally.
+    Although some elements can take attributes, attributes are not included in this rule and are not allowed by default; you must specify which attributes to allow using other rules, such as allowAttributesGlobally.

     Usage: